PyFR/PyFR/doc/src/examples.rst

 2D Viscous Shock Tube
 ---------------------

-Proceed with the following steps to run a serial 2D viscous shock Tube simulation on a structured mesh:
+Proceed with the following steps to run a serial 2D viscous shock tube simulation on a structured mesh:

 1. Navigate to the ``PyFR-Test-Cases/2d-viscous-shock-tube`` directory::